greenelab/phenoplier/README.md

 The null simulations and gene-gene correlation matrices for the GLS model were computed using a cluster.
 The setup will download ~130 GB of input data and software needed.
 If you run all the analyses, they will generate ~1100 GB of results files, which includes the null simulations for the GLS model (if you skip this, results would be ~50 GB).
-So you would need to have at least ~1200 GB if you plan to run all the steps.
+Therefore, you would need to have at least ~1200 GB if you plan to run all the steps.
 Running all the steps would take around a week under this hardware configuration (without considering the cluster jobs, which would depend on the resources available).

 ## Running the code